 so Windows can install new updates as they become available.
 For more information, see Turn automatic updating on or off.

-For information about finding updates for the Microsoft Office System, see Update Microsoft Office.
+To find updates for the Microsoft Office System and other Microsoft software, go to the Microsoft Update website.
+Once you turn on Microsoft Update, this link will open Windows Update, where you can check for any new Microsoft updates.
 For updates for other programs and devices that you use, check the website of the publisher or manufacturer.

 Yes.
 Updates do not take effect until they are installed, but to install updates, you must first download them to your computer.
 You can choose to have Windows automatically download and install updates for you, automatically download updates and notify you so you can install them yourself, or notify you to both download and install new updates yourself.
 For more information, see Change how Windows installs or notifies you about updates.